 AGN Roots is not a brand that absorbs the risk of non-agreement in regards to digestive issues on a customer's behalf; if a customer decides to purchase AGN Roots Grass-Fed Whey and discovers the product does not agree with them, this is not grounds for a return or refund of any kind.
 In the case of digestive concerns, the customer assesses the risk and accepts the consequences of their decision to purchase or look elsewhere.

 We understand your interest in a single-serving sample packet to serve as assurance before committing to a large 3 lb purchase.
-Although we have yet to develop sample offerings (as a small operation dedicated to donating proceeds), we recognize the demand for a smaller offering, so we plan to launch a 1.0 lb version this coming year, 2023.
+Although we have yet to develop sample offerings (as a small operation dedicated to donating proceeds), we recognize the demand for a smaller offering, so we are launching a 1.0 lb size variant very soon, estimated launch September 1st 2023.

 Below are a few rules/recommendations for a high probability of success in meeting or exceeding expectations upon committing to purchase AGN Roots Grass-Fed Whey -